1587/speaking-exam/00-part2.md

 My answer:

 ```
 The picture is taken on the street.
-There are 2 people in this picture.
+There are some people and cars in it.
-On the right side, a man with a white shirt is opening the door of a car.
+On the right, a man (with a white shirt) is opening the door of a car.
-On the left side, a woman is squatting/crouching on the side of a bicycle.
+On the left, a woman (in red) is squatting down to lock her bike.
-Looks like she's locking her bike.
-In the background of the picture, we can see another 2 cars and many trees.
+In the background, we can see some other cars and many trees.
-Behind the trees, there is a car parking on the road and a man is going toward to the car.
+(Behind the trees, there is a car parking on the road and a man is going toward to the car.)
 ```